slrtpworkshop/slrtpworkshop.github.io/_pages/00_home.md

 All participants need to register through the official CVPR registration page.
 Please visit [CVPR 2025 Registration](https://cvpr.thecvf.com/Conferences/2025/Pricing2) for details on pricing and access options.

+Please note: This is a hybrid event.
+Zoom link is only accessible to CVPR 2025 registered participants who have logged in to the virtual platform [https://cvpr.thecvf.com/virtual/2025/workshop/32296](https://cvpr.thecvf.com/virtual/2025/workshop/32296)

 ### Keynotes

 <div class="user-cards">